Xilinx/XRT/src/runtime_src/doc/toc/xrt_native_apis.rst

           main_queue.enqueue([&run] {run.start(); run.wait(); });
           main_queue.enqueue([&bo_out] {bo_out.sync(XCL_BO_SYNC_BO_FROM_DEVICE); });

 In the line number 43 and 44 ``bo0`` and ``bo1`` host-to-device data transfers are enqueued through two separate queues to achive a parallel transfers.
-However, returned event from the ``queue_bo1`` is enqueued in the ``main_queue`` just like a task enqueue.
+To synchronize between these two queues the returned event from the ``queue_bo1`` is enqueued in the ``main_queue`` just like a task enqueue (line 45).
 As a result, any other task submitted after that event wont execute until the event is finished.
-In the above code example subsequent task in the main queue (such as kernel execution) would wait till the bo1_event is complete.
-By submitting any event returned from a queue::enqueue operation to another queue, we can synchronize among the queues.
+So in the above code example subsequent task in the ``main_queue`` (such as kernel execution) would wait till the ``bo1_event`` is completed.
+By submitting a event returned from a ``queue::enqueue`` to another queue, we can synchronize among the queues.